DSills735/ShiftsLogger/README.md

 As usual, I felt my UI/UX design improved over previous programs Ive developed, and I am constantly learning new ways to make the experience smoother.
 I would like to improve on the shift input in this app, as I feel date/time entering is tedious.
 I also feel as if that is just a side effect of using the console for this application.
+This is the first app I've developed where I decided to enable copilot.
+I really enjoyed using copilot, and it really saved me a ton of time when writing boilerplate code.
+I kept it disabled until now to force myself to learn syntax and not "vibe code".

 ## Lessons Learned